c0gent/NeverClicker/PATCHNOTES.md

 	harder to read.
 They now have the '.xml.txt' extension.
   * A new 'AccountStates.xml.txt' settings file has been added, separating account specific settings from states (the current status of things).
+* Vault of Piety purchase preference can now be specified on a per-character basis within 'AccountSettings.xml.txt'.
+* Custom character names can also be specified in 'AccountSettings.xml.txt' and should display everywhere (instead of 'Character #5', etc.).
+* VIP reward bags are now opened automatically.
+* Profession task timers now account for the presence and quality of profession assets.
-* Various fixes for inv. management, key claiming, and prof's.
+* Lots of fixes for inv. management, key claiming, and prof's.